watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 19. Save the file, then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.

 20. Next, setup the **content-init** workflow.
-Follow the same steps as the previous `content-api` workflow, remembering to update the `[SHORT_SUFFIX]` value with your own three-letter suffix.
+Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your own three-letter suffix.

 ## Exercise 2: Deploy the solution to Azure Kubernetes Service